bkomuves/toy-language-server/README.md

 5. Install VS Code (if not already installed)
 6. Open the project directory in VS Code
 7. Press F5 to test the language server
 8. Open a new text file and paste the example program above.
-NB: Apparently you have to first save the file for the extension to be activated!
+   NB: You have to first save the file for the extension to be activated.
+   And choose the file extension `.toy`, otherwise nothing will happen!
 9. Play around!
 For example, F2 does scope-aware renaming, and F12 is jump to definition.

 You should see something like this: